schat55/ShutterScape/README.md

+## Customization
+Feel free to customize the website to suit your preferences:

+- CSS: Modify the styles.css file to change colors, fonts, or animations.
+- Images: Replace the images in the images folder to personalize the gallery.
+- Content: Edit the HTML files to update text, links, and other content.
 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.
 Here's how you can contribute: